 Well, not everyone is an artist, I am not; but I am, among many, an art enthusiast.
 It was a journey and deeply influenced my life, my style through the appreciation of beauty.
 So, here I am sharing some of my favorite art museums in Paris – you are also welcome to leave a comment and share with us about your favorite museum in Paris, too!

 Many travelers (like me) purchase a city pass when they visit Europe.
 The Paris Museum Pass is the perfect choice for art enthusiasts as it offers good savings on the entrance fee and queuing time.
 A 2-day pass (48 consecutive hours) costs 52 Euros, which is about the admission fee for 4 museums.
 One of the key benefits of having a pass is that it saves time to queue up at the ticket office to buy a ticket.

 While the Paris Pass (132 Euros) covers transportation and offers an extra discount in some restaurants – you don’t usually have time to enjoy all these benefits in two days’ time.
 Besides, it is easier to explore Paris on foot than taking the subway in some areas!

-Paris Museum Pass highlights Coverage of over fifty museums and monuments in Paris and the surrounding area.
+Paris Museum Pass highlights the Coverage of over fifty museums and monuments in Paris and the surrounding area.

 Prices: 2-day pass (€52), 4-day pass (€66), 6-day pass (€78)

-Where to buy?
+Where to buy it?
 The Pass is available to pre-order online, at Paris CDG’s tourist information desks, or at the ticket office of many museums and attractions in Paris.

 Major Attractions include Arc de Triomphe, Musée du Louvre, Musée d’Orsay, Centre Pompidou, Musée Rodin, Versailles, Sainte-Chapelle, Panthéon, Château de Pierrefonds, and so many more.